12 First-Time Homebuyer Questions You Should Ask

-If you’ve never bought a home before, it’s smart to make a list of first-time homebuyer questions so you’re ready for this important financial milestone.
-Having the answers can help you decide if it’s the right time for you to become a homeowner.
+If you’ve never purchased a home before, it’s smart to make a list of first-time homebuyer questions so you’re ready for this important financial milestone.
+Having answers to these questions can help you decide if it’s the right time for you to become a homeowner.

 1. Am I ready to own a home?

-You’re probably ready to buy a home if you have a good credit score, money saved up for a down payment and closing costs, and make a stable income.
-However, answering this question requires more than just a knowledge of mortgages, down payments and credit scores.
+You may be ready to buy a home if you have a good credit score, money saved up for a down payment and closing costs and make a stable income.
+However, answering this question requires more than just a knowledge of home loan types, down payments and credit scores.
 Home repairs and maintenance become your responsibility as a homeowner.
 Are you ready to get that leaky roof fixed, unclog that kitchen sink or replace that broken dishwasher?

 The 43% DTI ratio rule may be a good measure of the lender’s definition of affordability, but may not match your monthly budget needs.
 When you’re preapproved for a mortgage, lenders don’t consider:

 - How much your electricity, water or gas bills are

 - How much you pay for car insurance

 - What your monthly grocery bill looks like

 - Soccer camp, ballet lessons, tutoring costs or other extracurricular expenses

 - Savings plans for retirement